 - Develop your own thoughts, ideas, interpretations, and conclusions.

-- Anytime you use someone else’s ideas, language, evidence, etc., CITE IT.
-Either as an in-text/footnote citation and/or in your Works Cited page.
+- Anytime you use someone else’s ideas, language, evidence, etc., CITE YOUR SOURCE.
+Use either a footnote or an in-text MLA-style citation and/or provide a Works Cited page.

 Created by Nick Rose 9/2017